m-ld/m-ld-security-spec/threats/e-invoicing.md

 > Collaborative e-Invoice Composition is an early-stage collaboration project between **m-ld** and [Ponder Source](https://pondersource.com/).
 Join us on [Gitter](https://gitter.im/federatedbookkeeping/community) to discuss ideas to transform procurement processes for the better.

 This document presents a threat model for Collaborative e-Invoice Composition (CIC).
-The vision behind CIC is that _a buyer and a seller can collaborate in real-time to determine the contents of an order_.
+The vision behind CIC is that _a buyer and a seller can collaborate to determine the contents of an order_.

 The conventional approach to ordering involves a _process_ (requisition and procurement) and a number of exchanged _artefacts_ (a request for quotation, an order, an invoice, a shipping note, etc).
 The concept of collaborative e-invoicing notices that while parts of the process have strict conventional rules (some with associated legal regulations), others can be modelled as a negotiation, or even – with implied mutual goodwill – a _collaboration_.

+This collaboration works on a _shared document_ respresenting the procurement.
+It behaves as if the document is a file that is simultaneously available in multiple physical locations.
+Changes to the document are committed to all locations, transparently, as fast as the network allows.
+If one location is offline, then the local changes are merged into every other location when the network becomes available.

 If a technical system can be built that supports this model, while still assuring both parties of the security of the procurement transaction (even if goodwill is challenged), that transaction could be enacted without the significant overhead and complexity of repeated document composition and exchange.

 See [collaborative-invoice-composition](https://github.com/pondersource/collaborative-invoice-composition) for more details of this concept.
 For the purpose of this document, we assume that the collaborative model of e-invoicing is viable as a future model for procurement processes, and focus on the security requirements which it entails.

 ## 0. objectives

-The function of a CIC system is to allow the parties involved in a procurement transaction to contribute live changes to a single logical document – the "draft order" – which represents all the relevant information about the procurement.
+The function of a CIC system is to allow the parties involved in a procurement transaction to contribute changes to a shared document – the "draft order" – which represents all the relevant information about the procurement.
 For example, the buyer can set the requested quantities of items to be bought; and the seller can set prices.
 Note that the language already implies authorisations – for example, the buyer is not allowed to set prices.
 This will be further refined by significant changes of state – for example, during a negotiation prices can change, but once payment has been processed, further changes may not be allowed.

 ### policies & standards